Experience-Monks/math-as-code/README.md

 Here we have a set of numbers *A* `{ 3, 9, 14 }` and we are saying `3` is an "element of" that set.

-A simple implementation might look like this:
+A simple implementation in ES5 might look like this:

 ```js
 var A = [ 3, 9, 14 ]